moxvallix/mmb/README.md

 # Many More Banners
 A Minecraft Datapack / Resource Pack that adds many more banner patterns to the game.
+All added patterns will show up in the loom along side the vanilla patterns.

+Please note: this pack requires Minecraft Snapshot 24w10a or later to work.
+Its accompanying Resource Pack is also required.

 ## List of Patterns
+So far, the pack contains 18 patterns.

 - Blam: A radial stripe pattern.
+- Castle: A castle icon.
 - Chequered: A chequer-board pattern.
+- Circle Tiles: A tile pattern of circles.
 - Clubs: A 'Clubs' playing card symbol.
+- Cogs: A steam punk themed border.
+- Companion: A companion cube icon.
+- Crown: A crown icon.
 - Fancy: A fancy border, more rounded than 'Bordure Indented'.
+- Hearts: A 'Hearts' playing card symbol.
+- Moon: A crescent moon icon.
+- Palace: An icon of a palace, flying a flag.
+- Peace: A peace symbol.
+- Pumpkin: A carved pumpkin face.
+- Spades: A 'Spades' playing card symbol.
+- Sun: A sun icon.
 - Sword: An icon of a sword.

-### Planned Patterns
-- Emerald
-- Ruby
-- Wolf Head
-- Villager Head
-- Axe
-- Trident
-- Bow
-- Dragon
-- Crossed Swords
-- Star
-- Sun
-- Moon
-- Sparkles
-- Snowflake
-- Crown
-- Castle
-- Tri-knot
-- Yin and Yang
+- Yin and Yang: An icon of yin and yang.
-- Haz-chem Symbol
-- Pumpkin Face
-- Portal Swirls
-- Sakura Blossoms
-- Vines
-- Cobblestone

 ## Contributing
 We are open to contributions!
 Open a Pull Request with your banner on [Github](https://github.com/moxvallix/mmb),